akvo/Akvo-Sites-ZZ-Template/code/wp-content/plugins/wpdatatables/readme.txt

 **Step 3 - Publish in a post or page**

-Once you are happy with the design of your WordPress table, you can easily insert it on any post or page via the standard WP Editor or Visual Composer.
+Once you are happy with the design of your WordPress table, you can easily insert it on any post or page through Gutenberg, standard WP Editor and shortcode, or through page builders like WPBakery Page Builder, Visual Composer or Elementor.
 All tables will become sortable and will have pagination by default.

 Additionally, each table can have a search bar and can have the following functions: “Copy to Clipboard”, “Export to CSV”, “Export to PDF”, “Export to XLS”.
 All these functionalities are configurable and it is your decision whether to toggle these on or off.